johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 let greeter = try Greeter.resolve(address: someAddress, using: clusterTransport)
 ```

-Some transports may choose to never throw if encountering an "unknown" address, and they may instead return a "dead letters" style object, which will log each message sent to such unresolved actor.
+Transports may choose to never throw if encountering an "unknown" address, and they may instead return a "dead letters" style object, which will log each message sent to such unresolved actor.
 The specifics of how a resolve works are left up to the transport though, as their semantics depend on the capabilities of the underlying protocols the transport uses.

+Implementations of resolve should not perform heavy operations and should be viewed similar to initializers -- quickly return the object, without causing side-effects or other unexpected behavior.

 ### Distributed Functions